WRITE OR DIE!

 Des Moines, Iowa at age ten.
 After working as a waitress, grocery clerk, ranch caretaker, nursing assistant and home

-attending classes and raising a family, scribbling looked like a suitable diversion.
+while attending classes and raising a family, scribbling looked like a suitable diversion.

 in a star-studded, high desert valley in the central Arizona highlands, where I earned a BA in Anthropology